 It is inexplicable how such a high-profile person on suicide watch could commit suicide without help. … Epstein once again cheated his victims out of an opportunity for justice.
 While I’m sure none of them regret his death, all of them regret the information that died with him.
 The one expectation is that Epstein’s death not derail the investigation into others who participated in his criminal activities.
 There are named and unnamed co-conspirators who still need to be brought to justice.

 Jennifer Araoz, one of Epstein’s accusers, forged ahead with plans to sue Epstein on Wednesday, filing a suit against his estate, his alleged madam, Ghislaine Maxwell, and three unnamed female household staffers.
 Arazoz, who was not named in the sex-trafficking indictment against Epstein, came forward last month, saying Epstein repeatedly sexually assaulted her when she was 14 and 15 years old, and forcibly raped her in 2002.
-The lawsuit was one of the first filed under New York’s Child Victims Act, which went into effect on Wednesday.
+The lawsuit was one of the first filed under New York’s Child Victims Act, which went into effect last week.
 It gives victims of child sexual abuse a chance to file civil cases against alleged abusers for the next year even if the statute of limitations has passed.

 The inevitable suspicion and speculation